vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 More and more research funders explicitly require you to consider the management and publication of your research data, both during and after your research project.
 The European Commission and the Flemish funders [FWO](https://www.fwo.be/nl/het-fwo/organisatie/data-management-plan/) have explicit policies on research data management.

-![Funders' Requirements -80width](../../images/01_FundersRequirements.png "Funders' Requirements") (from ‘Preparing a DMP’ by Research Department University Library (Book Tower), UGent, licensed under CC-BY 4.0)
+![Funders' Requirements -80width](../../images/01_FundersRequirements.png "Funders' Requirements") (from 'Preparing a DMP' by Research Department University Library (Book Tower), UGent, licensed under CC-BY 4.0)

 ### European Commission - Horizon 2020

-The European Commission wants “Horizon 2020 beneficiaries to make their research data findable, accessible, interoperable and reusable (FAIR), to ensure it is soundly managed.
-Good research data management is not a goal in itself, but rather the key conduit leading to knowledge discovery and innovation, and to subsequent data and knowledge integration and reuse.”
+The European Commission wants 'Horizon 2020 beneficiaries to make their research data findable, accessible, interoperable and reusable (FAIR), to ensure it is soundly managed.
+Good research data management is not a goal in itself, but rather the key conduit leading to knowledge discovery and innovation, and to subsequent data and knowledge integration and reuse.'
 Horizon 2020 is the biggest research and innovation program of the European Commission.

 [![European Commission - Horizon 2020](../../images/O_Funders_Screenshot_H2020guidelines.JPG)](https://ec.europa.eu/research/participants/docs/h2020-funding-guide/cross-cutting-issues/open-access-data-management/data-management_en.htm)

 ### FWO

-FWO states that “FWO has made data management a key element of its policy for all support channels provided by the FWO.
-The FWO expects researchers to pay due attention to this dimension before, during and for at least five years after their research.”
+FWO states that 'FWO has made data management a key element of its policy for all support channels provided by the FWO.
+The FWO expects researchers to pay due attention to this dimension before, during and for at least five years after their research.'

 [FWO Overview Data Management Plan](https://www.fwo.be/en/the-fwo/organisation/data-management-plan/)